e10v/tea-tasting/README.md

 - Defining ratio metrics: `RatioOfMeans` calculates the ratio of averages, such as the average number of orders per average number of sessions.
 It requires two parameters:
   - `numer`: The column name for the numerator of the ratio.
   - `denom`: The column name for the denominator of the ratio.
-- Statistical tests: Like `SimpleMean`, `RatioOfMeans` supports various statistical tests, including Welch's t-test, Student's t-test, and Z-test.
+- Statistical tests: Like `Mean`, `RatioOfMeans` supports various statistical tests, including Welch's t-test, Student's t-test, and Z-test.
 The parameters are:
   - `use_t` (default `True`): Choose between Student's t-distribution (`True`) and Normal distribution (`False`).
   - `equal_var` (default `False`): Used to determine the type of t-test (standard or Welch’s).
 Irrelevant if `use_t` is `False`.
   - `alternative`: Specifies the nature of the hypothesis test (`"two-sided"`, `"less"`, or `"greater"`).